tomoyukikashiro/blog.tomoyukikashiro.me/content/2013-01-13-how-to-use-senchatouch-custom-components.md

 * [sencha market](https://market.sencha.com/)
 * [sencha try](http://try.sencha.com/touch/2.1.0/)

-If you want to use those awsome custom components in your app, you should add some configations in **app.js** and **.sencha** when developing or build apps.
+If you want to use those awesome custom components in your app, you should add some configations in **app.js** and **.sencha** when developing or build apps.

 # How to...